POSIX Processes API

 have the current process exit

-: shows up in encoded format if waitpid is called- status of 0 is success, non-zero is error
+status: shows up in encoded format if waitpid is called- status of 0 is success, non-zero is error

 Kill